gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 Compliant Wheel Intake
 ----------------------
+.. sidebar:: Spring-Loaded Intakes

+    A spring-loaded intake is able to pivot in order to accommodate a game element when it is passing through the intake, but will snap back when the element has gone through.
+    A spring-loaded intake requires more thought,
+    but guarantees that the intake wheel will always be in contact with the desired element.

+    A locked intake simply means that the wheels are locked into place and cannot pivot.

 The compliant wheel intake is most commonly used with large game elements such as the glyphs in the 2017-2018 season, Relic Recovery.
 Compliant wheel intakes excel at controlling elements with flat surfaces such